Chris Strait: Comedy

+Writing

 Strait has also written and self-released several e-books.
 Two books on boxing, "Strait on Boxing", and "Boxing Lists For the Die-Hard Fan", as well as a food review book, entitled "Eating Los Angeles".
 He has also released three books of poetry, "Free Thinker", "Tongues Lenguas", and "High-Cool" under the pen name, Alan Kimble, in 2016, 2019, and 2020, respectively.

 The last one was a dedicated book of haiku, written during the 2020 COVID-19 quarantine.
 In September 2016, he released a travel essay book, entitled "40 Years, 50 States".
 He also released several books in 2019, "Borderless", a travel journal; "Psychology of Humor" and "Empty Bucket", the latter being his personal memoirs, told via bucket-list format.

 Strait is also a US presidential historian.
 He released two books in 2022: "Presidentially Speaking", a comedic take on all 45 US Presidents, and "Strait Democracy", which is a proposed new constitution.
 In 2024, he released “Fast Food: Slow Digestion” a humorous review of fast food chains.